Powerlearnproject/se-assignment-day-2-git-and-github-Joy-Ka/README.md

 # se-day-2-git-and-github
 1.Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?

-    Version control isa system which is important as it enables developers to keep track of the changes/ versions of the project they have been working on over time.Some of the key concepts of the version control is :
+    Version control is a system which is important as it enables developers to keep track of the changes/ versions of the project they have been working on over time.Some of the key concepts of the version control is :

                    Repository: This is a central location where all the project files and their revision history are stored

                    Commit: These are the snapshot of changes made to the code , including a descriptive message.